 While writing and submitting, attend conferences for writers in your genre.
 Often, there will be agents and publishers there willing to hear a pitch from you.
 Organizations that represent the type of writing you do (Mystery Writers of America, Romance Writers of America, Horror Writers Association, Sisters in Crime, Writers Guild of America, The Society of Children's Book Writers and Illustrators) should have a list of relevant conferences.

 I do not.
 What I do have is a full-time teaching job, two great kids, two wonderful stepsons, a husband, a dog, five fish (scratch that--zero fish; this section is old), and stories that won't leave me alone, so I make it work.
 With every book, finding time to write is like wrestling with a monkey.
 A clever, strong monkey that doesn't want to wrestle and would rather watch TV, or read someone else's book, or clean the bathroom with a Q-tip.
-Some nights, the monkey wins, and I watch John Oliver on Youtube or go to bed at 9:00, but I win often enough that I can churn out a book every six months.
+Some nights, the monkey wins, and I watch John Oliver on Youtube or go to bed at 9:00, but I come out on top often enough that I can churn out a book every six months.

 I've said it before and I'll say it again: when I write, I feel like I'm in the right place at the right time, and that is not a sensation to be wasted.
 But even though it's always satisfying, it's never easy.